keyoffecka/integration/README.md

 There is a delegating entity manager implemented which lazily initializes underlying real entity manager which allows to use them in transactional methods since the actual entity manager creations happens in the same place (thread) where the entity manager is used.
-These guarantees that the created instance is associated with the transaction effective for the current transactional method.
+This guarantees that the created instance is associated with the transaction effective for the current transactional method.

 ##Motivation